kaleb-ries/sonic-project/README.md

 # Features
 * A main menu with audio announcements for settings and help
-* A submenu for settings with volume and rate, with functionality to change the volume and rate
+* The settings menu contains speech volume, music volume and a toggle for music, and speaking rate
 * Up and down arrow moves through menus
 * Left and right arrows change the value of a setting
 * Enter opens a menu or selects a setting so that it can be modified
 * Escape goes to the previous menu
+* Backspace goes to the main menu
-* Space bar says the current item and starts background music if not already started
+* Space bar says the current item

 # Issues
 * Visual elements have not been added, and there is no guide to navigating the audio interface
+* The help option doesn't currently do anything